What is a White Paper?

 Also, white papers are now being used commercially as a document for marketing and sales.
-They are most prominently used in the field of technology to discuss the potential uses of a new product and how it can help increase the efficiency of processes in companies.
+They are also prominently used in the field of technology to discuss the potential uses of a new product and how it can help increase the efficiency of processes in companies.

-Although the white paper discusses the uses of the product, it is ultimately a marketing tool that promotes the company through a sponsorship of the document.
+Although a white paper discusses the uses of the product, it is ultimately a marketing tool that promotes the company through a sponsorship of the document.
 The distribution of the paper also helps the company gain sales leads.

 Choosing a Topic for a White Paper